-to solve any problem.
+Although the Blocks World is far less dynamic than urban driving, it lends itself to scaling studies that involve generalization to tasks with varying numbers of objects.
+For this domain, we provided Icarus with the four primitive skills in Table 2 and 11 concepts that were sufficient, in principle, to solve any problem.
 We then presented the agent with the problems in sequence, using each task as a training problem but also recording the number of cycles and CPU time required to complete it.
 Because misguided search combined with execution can lead the problem solver into undesirable physical states, we told it to halt if it had not finished a run within 100 cycles and to start over from the initial state.
 However, the agent could attempt a given problem only five times, and thus spend at most 500 cycles before giving up entirely.
 We also limited the stack depth to ten goal elements.
 We enforced these constraints for reasons of practicality and because we think they reflect the manner in which humans tackle novel problems.

-We generated randomly a set of random Blocks World tasks that involved settings with 5, 10, 15, 20, 25, and 30 blocks.
-Each complexity class had 67 to 69 distinct problems, which we ordered by difficulty class (five-block tasks first and 30-block tasks last).
+We generated randomly a set of Blocks World tasks that involved settings with 5, 10, 15, 20, 25, and 30 blocks.
+Each complexity class had 67-69 distinct problems, and we ordered the classes by difficulty (five-block tasks first and 30-block tasks last).
 The intuition was that the system would learn more effectively if we presented it first with simpler problems, which it could then use in solving more difficult ones.
 To this end, ICARUS retained skills acquired on successful runs for use in later tasks.
 We provided the system some 400 randomly generated problem orders and recorded the number of cycles and CPU times needed for each task.
 As a control, we also ran the system with its learning mechanisms off for another 400 problem sets that were ordered randomly within difficulty classes.
 Because the problems require different amounts of effort, traditional learning curves are not very informative.
 Instead, following Minton (1990), we report cumulative cycles and CPU times as a function of the number of training problems.